eshinhw/tipculator/README.md

 April 9, 2022

-- Implemented basic functionalities of tip calculator follwing the guide materials from Stanford CS194A
+- Implemented basic functionalities of tip calculator follwing the guide materials from Stanford CS194A.
-- Used Android View components such as TextView, EditText, Button and SideBar to design the UI
+- Used Android View components such as TextView, EditText, Button and SideBar to design the UI.

 <p align="center">
   <img width="800" height="600" src="https://user-images.githubusercontent.com/41933169/167771939-4c982729-b4ac-4721-bb46-afe5e2ffc349.png">